Full-Thrust/Morena-Shipyards/archives/18inchfly.md

 ## [{{ title }}]({{url}}){target="_blank"}
 [{{ domain }}]({{url}}){target="_blank"}

 Comprehensive campaign site by David Ternes contains after action reports and optional starship rules and corrections.
 Huge archive of Master Control Panels.
 Note some of the original GIF files are not encoded correctly these are originals from the site.
-Unzip and open index.html.